mabaan/Chisco/README.md

 If you use the ArEEG dataset please cite the paper above.
 If you use this codebase please include a link to this repository.

+## Acknowledgment

+All credit for the ArEEG dataset and data collection belongs to the authors of ArEEG_Words: Dataset for Envisioned Speech Recognition using EEG for Arabic Words.